solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 ## Runtime

 Our goal with the runtime is to have a general purpose execution environment that is highly parallelizable and doesn't require dynamic resource management.
-Basically, we want to execute as many contracts as we can in parallel, and have them pass or fail without a destructive state change.
+We want to execute as many contracts as we can in parallel, and have them pass or fail without a destructive state change.

 ### State and Entry Point